-5.2 The General Faculty Assembly
+2.2.3 General Faculty Assembly

-The presiding officer of the General Faculty Assembly shall be the President.
-All members of the General Faculty Assembly [except those explicitly excluded in Section 5.2.2 below] shall have the right to vote.
-The General Faculty Assembly shall be empowered to act for the General Faculty in all matters except the amending of these Statutes and the appeal of a Presidential veto.
+The President shall be the presiding officer of the General Faculty Assembly.
+All members of the General Faculty Assembly, except those expressly excluded, shall have the right to vote.
+The General Faculty Assembly may act for the General Faculty in all matters except the amending of this Handbook or the appeal of a Presidential veto of an action of the General Faculty in a meeting of that body.